survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 ## Conclusion

 Webpack provides multiple ways to set up loaders.
-You should be careful especially with loader ordering. `use` is a good default even if it's more verbose than sticking to `loader`.
+You should be careful especially with loader ordering. `use` is a good default.
 I will discuss specific assets types and how to load them using webpack next.